'The unthinkable was happening,' Weinstein accuser says of alleged 2006 sex assault

-Haley, who has also gone by the name Mimi Haleyi, is the first of the ex-Hollywood honcho's accusers to testify at his rape retrial.
-It's happening because New York's highest court overturned Weinstein's 2020 conviction.
+Haley, who has also gone by the name Mimi Haleyi, is the first of Weinstein's accusers to testify at his rape retrial.
+It's happening because New York's highest court overturned his 2020 conviction.

-The 73-year-old former studio boss has pleaded not guilty and denies sexually assaulting anyone.
+Haley, now 48 and working in advertising, testified at the original trial, sometimes breaking into sobs.
+Her demeanor Wednesday was calm and matter-of-fact, if briefly tearful, as she answered prosecutors' graphic questions about the alleged assault.

-Haley, 48, testified at the original trial and was candid last year about her ambivalence about repeating the experience.
+While much of her account mirrored her earlier testimony, there were some additional details.

-Her demeanor on Wednesday was calm and matter-of-fact, if briefly tearful, as she answered prosecutors' graphic questions about the alleged assault.
+She recalled Weinstein asking, "Don’t you think we’re much closer now?” after either the alleged assault or a subsequent occasion when she says she had unwanted, but not forced, sex with him.

 Haley got to know Weinstein through a mutual connection.
 She worked in June 2006 on the Weinstein-produced reality show "Project Runway" and had a series of interactions with him that were sometimes inappropriate and suggestive, but other times professional and polite, she told jurors over two days of testimony so far.